shashankmehta/shashankmehta.github.com/setup/index.md

 - [Slack](https://slack.com/) for team chat
 - [Rdio](https://rdio.com) for music
 - [Flux](https://justgetflux.com/) for it slowly warms the colors of your screen based on the time of day.
 This helps me work late in the nights without straining my eyes.
-- Sublime Text for those few times when I feel like moving out of vim
+- [Atom](https://atom.io/) for those few times when I feel like moving out of vim
-- Ulysses for writing long form stuff.
+- [Ulysses](http://www.ulyssesapp.com/mac) for writing long form stuff.
 It has an absolutely brilliant interface
-- DayOne for journalling.
-It's like personal Twitter
 - VLC.
 Because if not this then what else
 - Adobe Illustrator and Sketch for creating mockups
-- Alfred for quick switching and general productivity
+- [Alfred](https://www.alfredapp.com/)for quick switching and general productivity
+- [Rdio](https://rdio.com) for music streaming.
+Have a paid subscription.

-**Nexus 7** and **Yu Yureka**: I do a lot on my mobile and tablet now a days.
+**Nexus 7** and **One Plus 2**: I do a lot on my mobile and tablet now a days.
 Some apps that I use multiple times a day:

 Photos: